Author: Srijiith

 In summary,

-• we have 2 variables, username which is a char buffer and auth which is an int with value 0xcafebabe.
+- we have 2 variables, which is a buffer and which is an with value .

-• use buffer overflow caused by scanf to fill username buffer and overwrite auth to 0xdeadbeef.
+- use buffer overflow caused by to fill buffer and overwrite to .